MetaronWang/MEGO/README.md

 # MEGO

-This repo is the source code for the paper _Learning Mixture-of-Experts for General-Purpose Black-Box Discrete Optimization_.
+This repo is the source code for the paper _Off-The-Shelf Discrete Optimization Across Disciplines with a Learned Mixture-of-Experts Approach_.
 This page will tell you how to config the environment for the source code and run it.

 ## Quick Start